Milnor fibre boundary of a non-isolated surface singularity: Rational unicuspidal curves with one Puiseux pair

-The normal forms in (e) and (f) are {\it negative definite}, a property which rather rarely happens.
-In particular, in both cases, $\partial F$ is diffeomorphic (under a diffeomorphism which preserves orientation) with the link of a(n) (elliptic, not complete intersection) normal surface singularity. \end{bekezdes}
+The normal forms in (e) and (f) are {\it negative definite}, a property which rather rarely happens for non--isolated singularities.
+In particular, in both cases, $\partial F$ is diffeomorphic (under a diffeomorphism which preserves orientation) with the link of a(n) (elliptic, not complete intersection) normal surface singularity. \end{bekezdes} \ix{graph!negative definite}

 \begin{bekezdes}\labelpar{bek:Kodaira} Looking at the shapes and decorations of the above graphs, one can group them in four categories (a)--(b), (c), (d) and (e)--(f).
-This is compatible with some other groupings based on some analytic/combinatorial invariants of these curves, see \cite{BLMN,Spany}.
+This is compatible with other groupings based on certain analytic/combinatorial invariants of these curves, see \cite{BLMN,Spany}.

-E.g., if $\pi:X\to \bp^2$ is the minimal embedded resolution of $C\subset \bp^2$, and $\bar{C}$ denotes the strict transform of $C$, then $\bar{C}^2=d^2-ab=3d-a-b-1$.
+For example, if $\pi:X\to \bp^2$ is the minimal embedded resolution of $C\subset \bp^2$, and $\bar{C}$ denotes the strict transform of $C$, then $\bar{C}^2=d^2-ab=3d-a-b-1$.
 In the above six cases this value is the following: it is positive for (a) and (b), it is zero for (c), it is $-1$ for (d), and $-2$ for (e) and (f).